-St Mary's College determines which of the strategies set out below apply in the specific context for the out of-school setting involved in the planned activity.
-The strategies that are appropriate will be determined with consideration of factors such as the age and independence of the student, the facilities and activities available, and the general environment.
+34. The principal determines which of the strategies set out below apply in the specific context for the out-of-school setting involved in the planned activity.
+The strategies that are appropriate will be determined by factors such as the age and independence of the student, the facilities and activities available, and the general environment.
 Not all strategies will be relevant for each school activity.